Its-OK-Wakamatsu-san/USB-Microscope_with_Scale_Bar/README.md

   (3) Image View: Pressing the “Play//Pause” button, change into Still or Live image. <p>
   (4) Focus: Adjust the focus of your microscope while looking at the Live image view. <p>
   (5) Exposure adjustment: Press the “Set Configuration” button.
 A function setting Pop Up Window appears.
 (Fig. 2 is our lab’s camera driver’s sample.
 Function is depend on your camera driver.)
 The exposure is set to Auto in the default.
 Auto-exposure images are not always good, and if they look slightly overexposed or underexposed, it's good to change the exposure manually to get a properly exposed image. <p>
-  (6) Scale-Bar and Objective Lens: When changed Objective Lens, select lens from “Objective Lens tab” to fit, and press “Objective Lens” button.
+  (6) Scale-Bar and Objective Lens: When changed Objective Lens, select lens from “Objective Lens tab” to fit, and press “Objective Lens” button. <p>
   (7) Scale-Bar location: Move Scale-Bar where to mouse click. <p>
   (8) Scale-Bar: Scale-Bar shows on/off, Scale-Bar length, Scale-Bar color, as you like. <p>
   (9) Save still image: Push the button “Save Image File” to save in jpg file. <p>